Grigoriy Yablonsky: Reactions without the interaction of different components

-This quasithermodynamic property of the systems without interaction of different components is important for the analysis of dynamics of catalytic reactions: nonlinear steps with two (or more) different intermediate reagents are responsible for nontrivial dynamical effects like multiplicity of steady states, oscillations or bifurcations.
-Without interaction of different components the kinetic curves converge in a simple norm even for open systems.
+This quasithermodynamic property of the systems without interaction of different components is important for the analysis of the dynamics of catalytic reactions: nonlinear steps with two (or more) different intermediate reagents are responsible for nontrivial dynamical effects like multiplicity of steady states, oscillations, or bifurcations.
+Without interaction between different components, the kinetic curves converge into a simple norm, even for open systems.